-A confirmation has come from chief minister Devendra Fadnavis earlier today at the state assembly that the construction one terminal building of the upcoming international airport of Navi Mumbai will be completed by the end of 2019.
+A confirmation has come from chief minister Devendra Fadnavis earlier today at the state assembly that the construction one terminal building of the upcoming international Navi Mumbai airport will be completed by the end of 2019.

 There will two phases of the much-awaited airport.
 One terminal building is part of the first phase.